josmac69/postgresql_showroom/learnings/transactions/snapshots.md

 By checking these conditions, PostgreSQL ensures that the transaction only sees the data that was committed before the transaction started, providing a consistent view of the database.

 In summary, PostgreSQL creates a snapshot for snapshot isolation during a transaction by assigning a unique transaction ID, maintaining a list of active transactions, and using the transaction ID to determine the visibility of rows based on their xmin and xmax values.
 This mechanism allows each transaction to work with a consistent view of the database, preventing conflicts and maintaining isolation between concurrent transactions.

+****

+PostgreSQL creates snapshots in memory, not on disk.
+When a new transaction starts, a snapshot is created in the shared memory of the PostgreSQL server.
+This snapshot contains information about the transaction's visibility rules, which are based on the transaction IDs and the current list of active transactions at the time the snapshot is created.

+Storing snapshots in memory offers several advantages:

+* Performance: Accessing data in memory is much faster than accessing data on disk.
+Since snapshots are used frequently during transaction processing to determine the visibility of rows, storing them in memory significantly improves performance.

+* Dynamic: Snapshots are transient and specific to each transaction.
+Storing them in memory allows PostgreSQL to create and manage them more efficiently, as opposed to persisting them on disk.

+* Isolation: Storing snapshots in memory helps maintain isolation between transactions.
+Each transaction has its own snapshot in memory, providing a consistent view of the database without interference from other concurrent transactions.

+It's important to note that snapshots are not the same as the actual data in the database.
+The data itself is stored on disk in tables and indexes.
+Snapshots are metadata that helps PostgreSQL determine the visibility of rows for each transaction, based on the state of the database at the time the transaction started.